Global well-posedness for the 2D stable Muskat problem in $H^{3/2}$: Introduction

 As for $T$, which is the nonlinear term, it is defined by

 Equivalently, the Muskat equation can be written as

 where $\Delta_{\alpha} f \equiv\frac{f(x,t)-f(x-\alpha,t)}{\alpha}=\frac{\delta_{\alpha}f(x,t)}{\alpha}.$ \\

-Indeed, it is well known that linearizing $\mathcal{M}$ around the flat solution give rise to a (non-local) parabolic equation (see e.g. \cite{ambrose} and \cite{CG}).
+Indeed, it is well known that linearizing $\mathcal{M}$ around the flat solution give rise the fractional heat equation $f_t=\rho \Lambda f$ (see e.g. \cite{ambrose} and \cite{CG}).
 The equation is linearly stable if and only if the heavier fluid is below the interface (that is $\rho_2> \rho_1$), otherwise we say that the curve is in the unstable regime.
 This is known as the Rayleigh-Taylor condition and is determined by the normal component of the pressure gradient jump at the interface having a distinguished sign (also called the Saffman-Taylor condition).

-This equation has attracted the attention in the mathematical community since several years ago and we shall briefly sum up the results known regarding the Cauchy problem for $(\mathcal{M})$ in the stable regime ($\rho >0$).
+This equation has attracted the attention of the mathematical community in the past several years and we shall briefly sum up the results known regarding the Cauchy problem for $(\mathcal{M})$ in the stable regime ($\rho >0$).
 First of all, let us recall that this equation has a maximum principle for $\|f(\cdot,t)\|_{L^\infty}$ and $\|f(\cdot,t)\|_{L^2}$.
 Indeed, it is shown in \cite{CG2} that

 Moreover, the authors showed in \cite{CG2} that if $\|\partial_{x} f_0\|_{L^\infty}<1$, then $\|\partial_{x} f(\cdot,t)\|_{L^\infty}<\|\partial_{x} f_0\|_{L^\infty}$ for all $t>0$.
-On the other hand, there is also an $L^{2}$ maximum principle (see \cite{CCGS}), more precisely we have
+On the other hand, there is also an $L^{2}$ maximum principle (see \cite{CCGS}).
+More precisely we have

-which does not imply, for large initial data, a gain of regularity in the system.
+This does not imply, for large initial data, a gain of regularity in the system.
 However, it was observed in \cite{G} that a gain of regularity is possible even if we start with $L^2$ initial data, under the condition that the slope is initially less than 1 (see \cite{G}).
-Recall that the Muskat equation has a scaling, if $f$ is a solution associated to the data $f_0$ so does the family $\lambda^{-1} f(\lambda x, \lambda t)$, $\lambda>0$ associated to the data $\lambda^{-1}f_{0}(\lambda x)$.
-In particular, the Lipschitz norm $\dot W^{1,\infty}$ is critical as well as the homogeneous Sobolev norm $\dot H^{3/2}$, and more generally, the whole family of homogeneous Besov spaces $\dot B^{1+p^{-1}}_{p,q}$ with $(p,q) \in [1,+\infty]^{2}$ is critical with respect to the scaling of $\mathcal{M}$.
+Recall that the Muskat equation has a scaling: if $f$ is a solution associated to the initial data $f_0$, then the function $\lambda^{-1}f(\lambda x, \lambda t)$, $\lambda> 0$ is also a solution for the corresponding initial data $\lambda^{-1}f_{0}(\lambda x)$.
+In particular, the Lipschitz norm $\dot W^{1,\infty}$ is critical as well as the homogeneous Sobolev norm $\dot H^{3/2}$.
+More generally, the whole family of homogeneous Besov spaces $\dot B^{1+p^{-1}}_{p,q}$ with $(p,q) \in [1,+\infty]^{2}$ is critical with respect to the scaling of $\mathcal{M}$.